jbasirico/xFlame/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/16376428/12225607/50105c18-b7dc-11e5-9a48-acb9764a08dc.png)

 I might cover the outside of the wood with copper veneer or something that adds some modicum of protection, along with a few strategically placed ambient effect LEDs.
+[2/23/2016 - now that I have the wood frame, it has a nice laser-burnt edge so I don't think the copper will be necessary]

 The dimensions are approximately 30"x15".
 Depth is yet to be determined -- the layers add up to 1.25"-1.5" but there will be components/wires behind the back panel.